crownstone/website/business/03-oem.md

 **Crownstone has developed its own products with extreme miniaturization.**

-<p>&nbsp;</p>

 *Our products integrate a power supply, LED dimmer, bistable relay, current and voltage measurement, and a series of protection measures in a **very small** form factor.
 We can do the same for you.
-If you need a power supply, or a low-energy solution, we can pack a lot in a very small package.*
+If you need a power supply or a low-energy solution, we can pack a lot in a very small package.*

 {% include snippets/two-cols-text-img-end img='/images/pcb.jpg' img-alt='pcb' %}